-- The battery is designed for use with this CASIO digital camera only. - Use only the USB cradle that comes with the camera or the specified optional charger to charge the battery.
-Never use any other type of charger for charging. - Use of a battery in cold environments shortens the operating time you can expect on a full charge.
+- This lithium ion battery is intended for use with a CASIO Digital Camera only.
+For details about the camera models that this battery can be wed with, see the user documentation that comes with your camera. - Use of a battery in cold environments shortens the operating time you can expect on a full charge.
 Charge the battery in a location where the temperature is in the range of 10°C to 35°C (50°F to 95°F).
 Charging outside this temperature range can cause charging to take longer than normal or even cause charging to fail. - Very limited operation following a full charge indicates that the battery has reached the end of its service life.
 Replace the battery with a new one. - Never wipe the battery with thinner, benzene, alcohol, or other volatile agents or chemically treated rags.
 Doing so can cause deformation of the battery and lead to malfunction.